 "This was your first home.
 And it was a happy place..."

 The relationship between the real life cast can fall into this, as they were incredibly close off screen.
-They openly said they used to watch the series together at someone's house, ate lunch together every day, Jennifer Aniston is the godmother of Courteney Cox's daughter Coco and Matthew Perry mentioned going on holiday with the other two guys.
+They openly said they used to watch the series together, ate lunch together every day, Jennifer Aniston is the godmother of Courteney Cox's daughter Coco and Matthew Perry mentioned going on holiday with the other two guys.